starknet-io/SNIPs/SNIPS/snip-9.md

 ## Simple summary

-*This SNIP is a joint effort from the teams at AVNU and Argent.*

 Executing transactions “from outside” (otherwise called meta-transactions) allows a protocol to submit transactions on behalf of a user account, as long as they have the relevant signatures.

 ## Motivation